cray-lm/cray-lm.github.io/_posts/2025-01-22-tokenformer.md

 ### vLLM Inference with Tokenformer

-vLLM, the basis for Cray-LM's inference engine, does not rely on HuggingFace's transformers implementations for many of its models.
+vLLM, the basis for Craylm's inference engine, does not rely on HuggingFace's transformers implementations for many of its models.
 Instead, it provides its own implementations in the vllm/model_executor/models directory.

 This architectural difference creates an incompatibility between vLLM and HuggingFace transformers.
 As a result, separate Tokenformer adapters were implemented for vLLM and HuggingFace transformers.
 These distinct implementations are necessary due to the different APIs for forward calls that need to be supported.

-The implementation details are visually represented in a UML diagram, which illustrates the relationships and structures of the components involved in supporting Tokenformer within the Cray-LM framework.
+The implementation details are visually represented in a UML diagram, which illustrates the relationships and structures of the components involved in supporting Tokenformer within the Craylm framework.

 ![Tokenformer UML](/images/Tokenformer.jpeg)